 By Gregory K. Taylor

-The Oakland Police Department, once the bellwether of policing has now been reduced to an agency that is so hamstrung that it can't, with any consistency, carry out many of its designed duties or get out of its own way.
-When I hired on, the OPD (with the aid of Federal Funds) was a bastion of technological prowess that stood head and shoulders above most, if not all, California Police Agencies--and that includes the touted LAPD.
+The Oakland Police Department, once the bellwether of policing, has now been reduced to an agency so hamstrung that it can't, with any consistency, carry out many of its designed duties--or get out of its own way.
+In 1972, at the age of 21, I joined the department which at that time was a bastion of technological prowess that stood head and shoulders above all other California Police Agencies--and that included the famously touted LAPD.

 Although they are unexceptional today, in the early 1970s OPD was one of three police agencies in the entire country that had in-vehicle Computers called Digital Computers, AKA, Digicom—Albany, N.Y. and Kansas City, MO., were the other two.
 Argus, our helicopter, was so indispensable to the beat officer that exhausting foot chases often turned into a couple of fence hops followed by the capture or surrender of a befuddled suspect.
 We were always on the cutting edge of technology.
 I remember patrolling in a newly minted police vehicle loaded with all the bells and whistles of its time thinking I was piloting a state-of-the-art fighter jet or a NASA space capsule.
 The array of buttons on the overhead console, paired with a touch-sensitive digital map mounted above the computer, had us all beaming with pride to be part of such a forward-thinking, highly-trained, superbly equipped police organization in all of America.
 OPD was so respected and well-thought-of that most of the surrounding agencies like Hayward, San Leandro, Alameda, and Fremont paid to put their recruits through Oakland's Academy which ran nonstop three classes at a time.